derektmueller/reimplementing-react/README.md

 ### Example Usage

-The example below generates a simple counter that can be incremented and decremented.
+The code below generates a simple counter that can be incremented and decremented.

 [See example in CodePen](https://codepen.io/parenparen/pen/xxKXKPv?&editable=true&editors=0010)